Back • Return Home

 Despite its name, Giggle was hardly a laughing matter.
-They had the stickiest fingers in the industry with their hands in so many pies.
-With the WeScreen streaming video service, the Giggle Platnium web browser, the Giggle Fun app store, the GiNote email client, it was a wonder that they could juggle all of these balls without dropping any.
+With their hands in so many pies, they had the stickiest fingers in the industry.
+Their WeScreen streaming video service, their Giggle Platnium web browser, their Giggle Fun app store, their GiNote email client, it was a wonder that they could juggle all of these balls without dropping any.

 These grand successes may have had something to do with their so-called "innovative approaches", but not everything was always sunshine and roses.
-They had also gotten into some hot water recently for running their "Giggledome" workplace more like a children's pizza parlor, only for employees to find out later that sexism happened to be baked into the crust of that structure too.
-Funnily enough, the rush to be hired by them remained as steady as ever.
+They had gotten into some hot water recently for running their "Giggledome" workplace more like a children's pizza parlor, only for employees to find out that sexism also happened to be baked into the crust of that structure.
+Funnily enough though, the rush to be hired by them remained as steady as ever.
 The perks must have been great!

 Of all of their business ventures, what they were most well-known for was their Giggle search engine.
-It was so popular that the verb "to giggle" eventually took on a different meaning in the English lexicon, much to the consternation of those who use "proper grammar", and nearly all other search engines faded into obscurity within the cold and looming shadow of Giggle.
+It was so popular that the verb "to giggle" eventually took on a different meaning within the English lexicon, much to the consternation of those who use "proper grammar".
+Nearly all other search engines faded into obscurity within the cold and looming shadow of Giggle.
 Ask Jones, High Mountain, Black Dog, Yippie!, all of them long forgotten memories.

 About an hour later, Mars pulled up to the Giggledome in his trusty Bougieauto, Eugene in the passenger seat.